South East Asia ATLAS of Plucked Instruments

 kudyapi

-The kudyapi boat-lute used by the Palawan tribe looks very similar to the sundatang from Borneo.
+The kudyapi boat-lute used by the Palawan tribe looks very similar to the sundatang from Borneo (see Malaysia), but bigger.

 Like all other boat-lutes, the entire body and neck is carved from one piece of (hard)wood, with the resonator chamber carved from the back, and covered with a separate thin wooden board (sometimes with some soundholes in it).
 The body shape is bulging on both sides, with a straight top and bottom.
 The front and back are flat.
 The length of the instrument can be from about 1 to far over 2 meters.